 3. Risk management

-The committee will report these risk evaluations to not only the Senior Executive Management Meeting but also the board of directors to ensure that processes for managing climate-related risks are integrated into the company’s overall risk management.
-It will also collaborate with the Risk Management Committee to manage physical risks and draw up crisis countermeasures should such risks occur.
+Risk evaluations are reported to not only the Executive Officers Meeting but also the board of directors to ensure that processes for managing climate-related risks are integrated into the company’s overall risk management.
+Our Risk Management Committee is also involved in managing physical risks and drawing up crisis countermeasures should such risks occur.

 4. Metrics and targets

-Reducing carbon dioxide emissions is essential to tackling global warming and making our society sustainable.
-We understand that we are responsible for the environment, and work to monitor and cut the carbon footprint of our business activities.
+Reducing greenhouse gas emissions is essential to tackling global warming and making our society sustainable.
+We understand that we are responsible for the environment, and work to monitor and cut greenhouse gas emissions from our business operations (Scope 1 and 2).

 Also see: Greenhouse gas emissions